mionova/100DaysOfCode-Challenge/README.md

 **Date**: July 16th, 2021

-**Today's HTML Progress**: Learning more about accessibility is a valuable way to improve the code quality.
-Today, I've taken the time to learn more about how to make an accessible form, and I've built the example below as a result.
+**Today's HTML Progress**: Learning more about accessibility is a valuable way to improve code quality.
+Today, I took the time to expland my knowledge on how to make an accessible form, and I've built the example below as a result.

 [View Work](https://github.com/mionova/100DaysOfCode-Challenge/tree/main/code/Day-051)
 &nbsp;